 - Poor hand-eye coordination – Does your child fall over a lot, or perhaps they’re always dropping things?
 Excessive clumsiness and poor coordination are among the most common symptoms of FASD in young people.

 - A distinct facial shape – FASD can result in a child being born with a mild facial deformity, which may not appear that obvious until they’re in their teens.
 This is characterised by small, wide-set eyes, a thin upper lip, a smooth ridge between the upper lip and nose, and other unusual facial features.

-If you have any concerns about your child, it’s always worth speaking to their doctor, as well as their social worker.
-They are best placed to look into the child’s family and medical history, and find out if there is any cause for concern.
+If you have concerns about your child, it’s always worth speaking to their doctor, as well as their social worker.
+They are best placed to look into the child’s family and medical history.

 Given the number of children now born with FASD, there is a growing number of support groups and resources.
 Providing help and advice for children and their families, these support networks are invaluable in helping a child cope with their condition.

 |NOFAS UK||The National Organisation for Foetal Alcohol Syndrome is the UK’s leading organisation dedicated to supporting people affected by FASD.
 It advocates for better public awareness about the dangers of drinking while pregnant, and provides a support network for people living with alcohol-related birth defects.
 NOFAS also offers free and comprehensive online training for parents and carers on how to provide help for a child suffering from FASD.|

 |FASD Network UK||FASD Network UK is a social enterprise which works with local authorities to offer training and support to foster carers, adoptive parents and birth families who are raising children with FASD.
 It can provide local training and information to foster carers across the north of England.|

 |FASAwareUK||An FASD learning resource, offering essential information on the various alcohol-related birth defects caused by the condition, as well as links to additional resources and accredited training courses.|